BMW Hydrogen 7

-The BMW Hydrogen 7 is a limited production hydrogen internal combustion engine vehicle built from 2005-2007 by German automobile manufacturer BMW.
-The car is based on BMW’s traditional petrol-powered BMW 7 Series (E65) line of vehicles, and more specifically the 760Li.
+The BMW Hydrogen 7 is a limited production hydrogen internal combustion engine vehicle built from 2005 to 2007 by German automobile manufacturer BMW.
+The car is based on BMW's traditional petrol-powered BMW 7 Series (E65) line of vehicles, and more specifically the 760Li.
 It uses the same 6-litre V-12 motor as does the 760i and 760Li; however, it has been modified to also allow for the combustion of hydrogen as well as petrol, making it a bivalent engine.
-Unlike many other current hydrogen powered vehicles like those being produced by Hyundai, Honda, General Motors, and Daimler AGwhich use fuel cell technology and hydrogen to produce electricity to power the vehiclethe BMW Hydrogen 7 burns the hydrogen in an internal combustion engine.